Theatre and Dance Financial Aid

 All students who hold departmental scholarships in Theatre are expected to audition for all TTUT productions and perform if cast.
 All students who hold departmental scholarships in Dance are expected to audition for all TTUD Dance productions and perform if cast.
 Students serving as stage manager for a full-length play on the Mainstage or in the Lab Theatre or as assistant stage manager on a Mainstage show as well as those students directing, designing, scripting, or functioning as student technical director in a full-length play are exempt from auditioning in the semester they perform said function.

-The Department of Theatre and Dance also offers non-teaching Production Assistantships for B.A. and B.F.A. students in Theatre Arts.
+The School of Theatre and Dance also offers non-teaching Production Assistantships for B.A. and B.F.A. students in Theatre Arts.
 Stipends range from $500 to $1,500 for a nine-month term, depending on the assignment.
 Assistantships are available in the areas of scenery, costumes, lighting, sound, properties, or management.
-Summer employment is also available in conjunction with Lubbock Summer Rep.

 Graduate Departmental Financial Assistance

-Admission applications must be completed and the student must first be accepted by the Office of Graduate Admissions before the Department of Theatre and Dance can act on requests for fellowships and assistantships.
+Admission applications must be completed and the student must first be accepted by the Office of Graduate Admissions before the School of Theatre and Dance can act on requests for fellowships and assistantships.